PlayFab/thundernetes/docs/troubleshooting/Metrics/README.md

-This contains the troublshooting Metrics related to thundernetes
+This contains the troubleshooting Metrics related to thundernetes

 ## **Category: Metrics**